The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Conclusion

 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting C. Ruhdorfer.
-We especially thank R. Yang for implementing a prototype of the environment as part of her master's thesis, and A. Penzkofer and L. Shi for numerous insightful discussions.
+We especially thank R. Yang for implementing a prototype of the environment as part of her master’s thesis, and A. Penzkofer and L. Shi for numerous insightful discussions.
+J. Foerster is partially funded and J. Forkel is funded by the UKRI grant EP/Y028481/1 (originally selected for funding by the ERC).